oclyde/music-theory-bot/README.md

 ## Ideal Functionalities
 1. Returns the root note and chord quality when given multiple notes
 2. Returns all chords and modes in a given key
+3. Returns the key associated with a given mode